 Current law allows the Director of the Division of Taxation to establish an electronic funds transfer system for payments of State taxes.
 The bill amends the definition of "electronic funds transfer" to include any transfer of virtual currency.

-COMMITTEE AMENDMENTS:
+PROPOSED COMMITTEE AMENDMENTS:

-The committee amended the bill to:
+The committee proposes to amend the bill to: